|Volunteer Opportunities||Rental Opportunities||Donations||About The Museum||Contact Us|

 Many people have been told that they are related to President McKinley because they have the same last name.
 It is probably the most common thing we hear.
 In most cases, if there is any relationship it is quite distant.
 If you are one of the few whose relationship is reasonably close-your family has probably had a period of time when they lived in the Ohio-Pennsylvania area.
 If you can not put your family in that area at any time, you are probably not related.

 We try to answer our genealogy queries as time permits.
 Due to limited staff and time you will need to furnish as much information as possible about the individuals you are looking for.
 We would appreciate full names, dates, and place of residence to begin our search.
 If you can not provide this information, it would be best for you to visit us personally.

 Thank you for your interest in the McKinley Family.

-If you have any questions or comments regarding this article please contact the Museum librarian at 330-455-7043 or via email.
+If you have any questions or comments regarding this article please contact the Museum Archivist at 330-455-7043 or via email.